balaranjan/structure_type_clustering/README.md

 ### d/d_min Calculation

 For each atomic site in a CIF:
-1. Extract all atomic positions
+1. Extract all neighbor positions around each site
-2. Compute distances from a reference point to all other sites
+2. Compute distances from the center to all other neighbors
 3. Sort distances and select the first `n` neighbors
 4. Normalize all distances by dividing by the minimum distance: `d /= d_min`
 5. Result: normalized distance array where all values ≥ 1.0

 ### Feature Aggregation

-Individual site features are aggregated into a single histogram per CIF:
+Individual site features (d/d_min values) are aggregated into a single histogram per CIF:
 - All site d/d_min values are combined
 - Histogram with configurable bin count is created
 - Histogram counts are used as the feature vector for clustering